bryanwongyk/MOOD/README.md

 ## Accomplishments that we're proud of

-Bryan “The Rock” Wongson is most proud of how well everyone communicated, supported one another and worked together, despite the challenges in implementation and time constraints.
+The team is most proud of how well everyone communicated, supported one another and worked together, despite the challenges in implementation and time constraints.

 ## What we learned